-The University of Chicago is home to students of all the world’s major religious traditions and, though a proudly secular institution, it prizes the rich diversity of spiritual expression and practice to be found on campus.
+The University of Chicago is home to students of all the world’s major religious traditions and, though firmly a secular institution, values the rich diversity of spiritual expression and practice to be found on campus.

 It is therefore the policy of the University that students who miss class, assignments, or exams to observe a religious holiday must be accommodated as follows: (i) absences may not be counted as a missed class in any course in which attendance is a measure of academic performance; (ii) reasonable extensions of time must be given, without academic penalty, for missed assignments; and (iii) exams must be reasonably rescheduled without academic penalty.
 Where a religious holiday occurs during the first week of the quarter, students who miss the first meeting of a class due to religious observance may not be dropped from the course roster, provided that they have given advance notice to the instructor of record of the need to miss the class due to a religious holiday.